-The above information shall be reported to CySEC using the Form165-01 "Reporting for Class 2" on a quarterly basis.
+The information above shall be reported to CySEC using the prudential form IF CLASS2 Ind on a quarterly basis though CySEC's XBRL portal.
 The Senior Management as well as the Risk Manager monitor these reporting requirements and have policies and procedures in place to help meet the specific regulatory requirements.
 This is achieved through the preparation of accounts to monitor the financial and capital position of the Company.

-Moreover, the Company is required to submit immediately to CySEC the prudential Form 165-01 under exceptional reporting, through the TRS, when
+Moreover, the Company is required to submit immediately to CySEC the prudential Form under exceptional reporting, when: